 Management:

-Nitrofurantoin, trimethoprim, cefalexin PO
+PO Nitrofurantoin, trimethoprim, cefalexin

 History

-Lower urinary tract symptoms (LUTS)
+Lower urinary tract symptoms (LUTS): dysuria (painful urination), urinary frequency, incontinence

 Examination